MatthewStridiron/UDP-Chat-App/README.md

 All testing was done with a clientIP = localhost or 127.0.0.1.

-<b> UDPClient.py </b>
+<b> UDPClient.py </b> <br>

-clientMode() - Everything within the while True statement is for the client to input text within group mode and non-group mode.
-A socket is dedicated to sending out messages.
+<b> clientMode() function </b> - Everything within the while True statement of clientMode is for the client to input text within
+<b> group mode </b> and <b> non-group mode </b>.
+Group mode is defined as when a user enters a group.
+Non-group mode is defined as when a user does not enter a group.
+A socket is dedicated to sending out messages in both group mode and non group mode.
 Here are the
-commands:
+commands for the two modes respectively:

 <b> Non-Group Mode: </b>
   <b> send <client_name> <message> </b> - The clients should communicate to each other directly and